michel-iwaniec/bb-studio/README.md

 The current setting is FamiTracker tempo, as all music files were originally in tracker format.

-If you wish to use FamiStudio tempo instead, you can edits this file manually:
+If you wish to use FamiStudio tempo instead, you can change this under "Music" -> "Music Tempo Mode" on the "Settings" page.

-`appData/src/gb/src/core/asm/nes/demo_sdcc.asminc.s`

-And change the line `FAMISTUDIO_USE_FAMITRACKER_TEMPO = 1` to `FAMISTUDIO_USE_FAMITRACKER_TEMPO = 0`.

-Don't try to change any other settings unless you really know what you're doing.
-The FamiStudio driver will likely crash your game if you disable an effect the music relies on.
+Make sure to check that *all* your songs use the same mode, or the sound engine will crash without mercy.

 #### Sound effects / DPCM